fquer/Auto-Annotate/README.md

 Sample folder are required to work script.

 IMPORTANT !
-We need to update visualization_utils.py file.
+We need to update visualization_utils.py file to use coordinates.

 Go to C:\Users\YourUserName\anaconda3\Lib\site-packages\object_detection\utils